nekto-kotik/sqlantern/README.md

 - single-file version only connects to standard ports (3306 for MariaDB/MySQL and 5432 for PostgreSQL).

 Download the file "sqlantern.php" from [sqlantern.com](https://sqlantern.com/) or "Releases" on this GitHub repository, and copy it to a desired location.

+### Run SQLantern in Docker
+If you don't use PHP in your stack (or just prefer Docker over other options), there is a small footprint SQLantern Docker container (~30MB).\
+Read details in the [Docker hub repository](https://hub.docker.com/r/nektowastaken/sqlantern), or [download and build the Dockerfile from GitHub](https://github.com/nekto-kotik/sqlantern-docker/).

 ### Install from GitHub
 Clone this repository to a location of your choice:\